James-VT/MS4_White_Whale_Fundraising/testing.md

 ## Donation form

+As the main goal of this project was to create a fullstack e-commerce site using a payment systems such as Stripe, the donation form is arguably the main feature.

 ### Donation form - Passing information through to the database

 Before linking Stripe to the project to take payments, I wanted to test that information was passing through properly to the database and that donation forms were being saved correctly.
 I had experienced a lot of problems building the form, so this was an important step.